elonbing/media-tool-kit/README.md

 # Media Tool Kit
-Media tool kit is a scripting platform for software based art.
+Media tool kit is a language-agnostic scripting platform for making software based art.

 ![illustration](_app/mtk.png)

-It's based around a shell script called `controller.sh` where you can call scripts (across a variety of different languages) to perform sequential tasks.
+At its core, this platform is based around a shell script called `controller.sh`.
+In this script, you can arrange any number of task-specific scripts to perform a sequence of actions.
 We refer to these scripts as `plugins` in the context of this platform.

+Since the control script suggests standardized way of invoking plugins, it's now fairly easy to use and reuse a wide variety of media-manipulating scripts!

 ## How it Works
-Let's start by looking at a snippet from example control script.
+Let's take a look at a sample control script.
 You can follow along by opening up the `example-controller.sh` file included in the root directory.

-When run this will blend a video using the `random-video-blend` plugin and upload the output to youtube.
-You'll notice that the as the `random-video-blend` script is called, the command-line arguments are listed out and fed corresponding variables.
+**In this example, the controller will:**
+1. Create video content using the `random-video-blend` plugin
+2. Uploading the output to youtube via the `upload-to-youtube` script.

 ```
 # Blend Video